kalekundert/bind_dna/notebook/20191115_block_bal31_via_teln/block_bal31_via_teln.rst

 Discussion
 ==========
-- There is no evidence that TalN blocks BAL-31 activity.
+- There is no evidence that TelN blocks BAL-31 activity.
 This is surprising to me, so I might want to repeat this experiment, but the results are pretty convincing.

+- It might also be worth repeating this experiment will all of my other nucleases, to see if any of them are blocked by BAL-31.